-First Outing: Ocean City
+First post-lock down trip: Ocean City

 On the first day Maryland relaxed its COVID-related restrictions we found ourselves in Ocean City.
 It’s a three-hour drive from DC, but that’s how badly we wanted to get out and make the most of the first warm weekend.
 Beach and seafood!

 Now, I hate Ocean City with a passion right up until the moment I sit down on the wide sandy beach with a fish taco and beer in hand.
-The aesthetic of the seaside, and especially its ultra popular boardwalk, is not all that different from other commercial beach towns, actually.
+The aesthetic of the town, and especially if its ultra popular boardwalk, is not all that different from other commercial beach towns, actually.

 I’m not sure I know what bothers me about seeing a woman with a giant hair bow drinking margaritas from a bucket.
 That’s the same thing, minus the hair bow, I did during my beach vacation in Thailand a few years ago.

 The shopping isn’t very tempting either, although everything is reasonably priced.
 In one store everything was under five bucks, including their bestselling t-shirt saying “I’m not gay, but $20 is $20.”
 Although their tattoos cost more, presumably.

 In Ocean City, large fake eyelashes are very popular, as are funnel cake and Hooters.
 So it’s fitting, somehow, that in the midst of the mayhem a young preacher holds a sermon, warning the busy crowd against the wrath of God.